blissai/collector/README.md

 Collector -> Stats -> Linter

 You can also schedule a cron job to run the above tasks at a specified interval, by typing 't'.
-The intervals that are currently supported are every day, every hour, every half-hour, and every ten minutes.
+The intervals that are currently supported are every day, every hour, or every ten minutes.

 Notes
 -----